Sabella’s 1MW tidal turbine starts exporting power in France

 French company Sabella has started exporting power to the Ushant Island’s grid, following the redeployment of its D10 tidal turbine in the Fromveur Passage.

-After a successful relaunch of the D10 tidal turbine in April 2022, and its reconnection to the electricity network of the Ushant Island, the third test campaign for the turbine has started as planned after a period of tests and adjustments, Sabella informed.
+After a successful relaunch of the D10 tidal turbine in April 2022, and its reconnection to the electricity network of the Ushant Island, the third test campaign for the turbine has started as planned after a period of assessments and adjustments, Sabella informed.

 The improvements made to the turbine in recent months, in particular the modification of the export connectors and the smoothing out of the onshore electricity production, enabled Sabella to start exporting clean power to the island’s grid.